Updated September 17, 20255 min read

 2. Have a Family Emergency Plan

 Once you understand your risks, it’s time to make a plan.
 When you’re under the stress of an emergency, it’s hard to think clearly or rationally.
-An emergency plan helps to ensure that everyone in your family knows what to do when the time comes.
+An emergency disaster preparedness plan helps to ensure that everyone in your family knows what to do when the time comes, which is especially important if you have children or elderly family members living with you.
 It may include things such as:

 • A communication plan